-The writer of this Psalm was in constant contact with his Lord - Yahweh.
-He identified Him not as a god who was removed from his life, who lived in a distant location, who may or may not be available when he faced difficult times or wanted to worship Him.
+The author reminds us that he is in constant contact with his Lord – Yahweh, He identified Him not as a god who was removed from his life, who lived in a distant location, who may or may not be available when he faced difficult times or wanted to worship Him.
 Indeed not.
 His God was a personal, present and powerful God who was always by his side.
-And his God was a God whom he could speak to as though he were speaking to a friend and companion who was beside him waiting to be involved in a conversation.
+And, his God was a God who he could speak to as though he was speaking to a friend and companion who was beside him waiting to be involved in a conversation.

-What an impressive picture for us to place deeply in our minds.
-Wherever we are, whatever we are doing and whatever time it may be - day or night - Yahweh is by our side and we can call upon Him as our friend.
+What an impressive picture for us to place deeply in our minds and hearts.
+Wherever we are, whatever we are doing, whatever we are going through, and whatever time it may be – day or night – Yahweh is by our side and we can call upon Him as our friend.

 Notice, however, his body language when he prayed: “I spread out my hands to You.”
-Hands that were “spread out” because when he prayed he expected God to respond immediately as any friend would do to a friend in need.
+Open hands that were “spread out” because when he prayed he expected God to respond by filling them immediately to meet his need just as any friend would do to a friend in need.

-Prayer: Father, Give us a “daily faith” - a faith that has no limits and a faith that knows You will hear and answer.
+Prayer: Father, Give us a “daily faith” – a faith that has “hands spread out,” that we activate constantly, and a faith that believes You hear and answer.
 In Jesus’ Name, Amen.